 Cyber Security Solutions for US Board Room

-The increasing cyber security threat posed to investment advisers and funds has led to the SEC calling for boards to implement robust safeguards.
-This is providing a range of challenges for board members as they endeavour to manage a highly-technical subject for which they have a legal responsibility.
+The increasing cyber security threat posed to investment advisers and funds as well as public companies, has led to the SEC calling for boards to implement robust safeguards.
+This is providing a range of challenges for board members as they endeavor to manage a highly-technical subject for which they have a legal responsibility.

 The US Securities and Exchange Commission (“SEC”) has increased its focus on cyber security and operational resilience, in a clear signal that firms who are not prepared to address cyber security risks will need to take action.
 In its Examination Priorities for 2022, the SEC listed Information Security and Operational Resiliency as a key issue.